shivanireddy/shivanireddy/README.md

-# Shivani Reddy 👩‍💻
+# Shivani  👩‍💻

-I have experience in **Software Development**, **Data Analytics**, & **Quality Assurance**.
+I have 5 years of experience in the tech industry, with a focus on data engineering and data analysis.

-When I am not coding, I am taking part in hackathons, writing poems, listening to music, and playing kalimba (musical instrument).
+When I am not coding, I write, listen to music, read books, and play the kalimba (a musical instrument).

-I'm always open to having a talk about anything.
+I'm always open to discussing anything.

 <p align="center">
 <a href="https://shivanireddy.github.io"/>